Soapnet

 Due in part to a general decline in the soap opera genre as a whole, and the growing adoption of digital video recorders, cable/satellite video on demand, and streaming video options making its primetime soap encores increasingly unnecessary on a traditional linear network, Disney announced in 2010 that Soapnet would be replaced by the new preschool-oriented network Disney Junior, which launched on March 23, 2012.
-While some providers removed Soapnet upon the launch of Disney Junior, the channel continued to operate on some providers until it finally ceased operations on December 31, 2013.
+While some providers removed Soapnet upon the launch of Disney Junior, the channel continued to operate on some providers until it finally closed on December 31, 2013.

 History

-Early history (2000–2002)
+Early history (2000–02)

-When Soapnet launched on January 20, 2000, the channel aired only current ABC soap operas in the evening and early morning, so that people who were at work or school during the day could watch them at their convenience.
+Soapnet launched on January 20, 2000; at the time of its launch, the channel aired only current ABC soap operas in the evening and early morning, as encore presentations.
 Programming was inclusive, as the channel was owned by ABC.
-Soapnet eventually gained high cable carriage due to Disney's aggressive policy of pulling ABC-owned broadcast stations and the popular ESPN channels from cable providers if they did not agree to carry Soapnet as well.
-This was the main reason for ABC owned-and-operated station WABC-TV being pulled from Time Warner Cable's New York City system for two days in May 2000.
+Soapnet eventually gained high cable carriage due to Disney's aggressive policy of pulling ABC-owned broadcast stations and the ESPN channels from cable providers if they did not agree to carry Soapnet as well.
+This was the main reason for ABC owned-and-operated station WABC-TV being removed from Time Warner Cable's New York City system for two days in May 2000.

 When Soapnet was announced, Sony Pictures Entertainment planned to launch a competing cable channel and website called SoapCity, which would air all CBS soap operas and the Sony-owned/produced NBC soap Days of Our Lives.
 The plans for the SoapCity cable channel were abandoned early in 2000 after Sony failed to secure cable carriage, though the website component remained.

 Soapnet's inaugural lineup aired current soaps such as All My Children, One Life to Live, General Hospital and Port Charles, along with canceled daytime and nighttime soaps such as Falcon Crest, Knots Landing, The Colbys, Hotel, Sisters, and Ryan's Hope.
-As the years went on, Soapnet introduced original programming such as Soap Center and Soap Talk, the latter of which was nominated for several Daytime Emmy Awards.
+Over the years, Soapnet introduced original programming such as Soap Center and Soap Talk, the latter of which was nominated for several Daytime Emmy Awards.
 Soap Center, which debuted on Soapnet's launch day schedule, was initially hosted by former soap stars Brooke Alexander and David Forsyth.
-They were replaced the following year by Peggy Bunker discussing soaps taped on the East Coast and Tanika Ray discussing West Coast-based soaps.
-By 2003, Bunker was let go; soon after, the show ceased filming original material.
+They were replaced the following year by Peggy Bunker: based on the East Coast and covering New York-based soaps; and Tanika Ray discussing West Coast-based soaps.
+Peggy Bunker also hosted all events from Super Soap Weekend from Walt Disney World in Florida, including an exclusive interview with Susan Lucci.
+By 2003, the show stopped filming original material.

-Other original series included 1 Day With, a half-hour program featuring interviews with soap actors, that was hosted by General Hospital actor Wally Kurth; I Wanna Be a Soap Star, a recurring reality series in which twelve young actors compete for a contract role on a daytime soap; and Soapography, a 30-minute show profiling the lives and current shows of two different soap opera actors.
+Other original series included 1 Day With, a half-hour program featuring interviews with soap actors, which was hosted by General Hospital actor Wally Kurth; I Wanna Be a Soap Star, a recurring reality series in which twelve young actors compete for a contract role on a daytime soap; and Soapography, a 30-minute show profiling the lives and current shows of two different soap opera actors.